 For an undergraduate minor to appear on a student's academic transcript, the student must apply to the Registrar's Office at the same time formal application is made for a degree.
 The Graduation Audit from the Registrar's Office will list the minor as well as the major and degree.
 This form is sent to the student's dean for certification of the minor at the same time the student is cleared for graduation.

 To create, change, or drop an undergraduate minor, departments submit a Curriculum Proposal.
 Proposals will contain a list of minor courses as they will appear in the OSU Catalog and documented liaison with all departments involved.

 A graduate minor is an academic area that clearly supports the major.
 It consists of a group of related courses totaling at least 15 credits in a specific topical area.
 On a master's or doctoral program, a minor may be:

 Although the courses in a graduate minor may be from more than one academic department, one academic unit/program must be responsible for directing the minor.
 Necessary facilities and faculty expertise to support the minor must be available.
 For a graduate minor to appear on a student's official academic record and transcript, the minor must be listed on the student's approved degree program.

-To create, change, or drop a graduate minor, departments submit a Category II proposal.
+To create, change, or drop a graduate minor, departments submit a New or Change Minor Proposal.